mbhall88/Longitude_pipeline/README.rst

     cd ${project_dir}

 **Basecalling required**

+**NOTE**: Basecalling from this pipeline only supports Albacore.
+It is suggested you basecall with Guppy yourself as this will be much faster.
+The Albacore basecalling option is only provided for cases where Guppy is not working.

 If basecalling is required from the pipeline then you need to do two things.
 First, change the ``basecall`` field to ``true`` within the config file (see below).
 Second, move your fast5 files into the pipeline directory.